 “Exploring Roman dress”: video interview on Classics Confidential

-I am also a regular advisor to television programmes broadcast on the BBC and the German channels ARD and ZDF.
+I am also a regular advisor to programmes broadcast on the BBC and the German channels ARD and ZDF.

 I also run a Roman fashion show for schools - please contact me directly if you are interested in this for your school.